mbruyere/_marc.bruyere.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, Marc Bruyere started his career in 1996, working for Club-Internet.fr.  and for  Cisco,  Vivendi  Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10  Networks,  and  Dell.
+His CCIE # 16656

+ He received his Ph.D. degree from the LAAS  CNRS, followed by a two years PostDoc at the University of Tokyo.
+His thesis is about open Source OpenFlow SDN for IXPs.
+He designed and deployed the first European  OpenFlow IXP fabric for the  TouIX.
+Now he is a senior researcher at Internet Initiative Japan Lab.

 {style="text-align: justify;"}